goblincoln/k8-guide/Module-1/about_kubernetes.md

 # Module 1: About Kubernetes

-Kubernetes (K8s) is an open-source system for automating the deployment, scaling, and management of containerized applications.
-It enables you to run containers reliably across a cluster of machines.
+K8s (Kubernetes) is an open-source system for automating the deployment, scaling, and management of containerized applications.
+It allows you to run containers reliably across a cluster of machines.

+A container is a bundle, or box, of code with all its necessary dependencies.
+Containers are portable, isolated, and lightweight.

+We like to use container management systems like Kubernetes so that we can swiftly stand up a stack of applications for different events the same way every time, with a single command, and little to no extra configuration.

 ## Key Terms